urbit/urbit.org-reloaded/content/using/operations/hosting.md

 ## Getting your own domain
 Your own domain will make accessing your Urbit a lot easier (it'll also allow you to secure things with a Let's Encrypt cert).
 Domains are relatively inexpensive and since this guide is about best practices I'm making it a required step.

-There are a lot of domain name registrars you can use, this guide suggests [gandi.net][Gandi] because that's the one I use.
+There are a lot of domain name registrars you can use, this guide suggests [gandi.net][Gandi].
 From there you can search for and register a domain that you like.

 ## Configuring your domain for your Digital Ocean droplet
 Once you've registered your domain you'll need to configure it to use Digital Ocean for DNS.
 The following steps are done on the Gandi website.